Sultanate of Oman Television

 Oman TV (تلفزيون سلطنة عمان) is the national television channel broadcaster in the Sultanate of Oman.
 The channel began broadcasting from the city of Muscat on 17 November 1974, using Intelsat, and from Salalah on 25 November 1975.
 Since 1997, Oman TV has broadcast its programs through its website.
 An agreement with Leitch was done in March 2006 to add its Nexio server system; a second channel and a conversion to high-definition broadcasts were also planned.

 The Oman TV network has three other channels in Oman Mubasher, Oman HD and the recently launched Oman Cultural channel.
 The channel features news broadcasts, government announcements, children's shows, and nature programs.
 Sports programmes, news and matches can be watched on the Oman Sports TV channel.

+History

+Following the 1970 coup, the Sultanate of Oman was negotiating the creation of a television channel.

 Availability

 Oman TV broadcasts its programs internationally through the following satellites: